MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-state-roaming.md

 ## Terms of service

-Terms of service for Microsoft Edge sync falls under the Microsoft software license viewable in Microsoft Edge at *edge://terms*.
+Terms of service for Microsoft Edge sync fall under the Microsoft software license viewable in Microsoft Edge at *edge://terms*.

 ## See also